MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-error-handling-guidelines.md

 [!INCLUDE [actionable-errors-fix-it-actions](includes/include-actionable-errors-fix-it-actions.md)]

+An error message with Fix-it actions looks like this:
 :::image type="content" source="media/error-dialog-fixit.png" alt-text="Error dialog with fix-it action":::

-For more information, see |[Error messages with Fix-it actions](devenv-actionable-errors.md#fix-it-actions)
+For more information, see [Error messages with Fix-it actions](devenv-actionable-errors.md#fix-it-actions)

 ## Error messages with Show-it actions – when to use them?

 [!INCLUDE [actionable-errors-show-it-actions](includes/include-actionable-errors-show-it-actions.md)]

+An error message with Show-it actions looks like this:
 :::image type="content" source="media/error-dialog-showit.png" alt-text="Error dialog with show-it action":::

-For more information, see |[Error messages with Show-it actions](devenv-actionable-errors.md#show-it-actions)
+For more information, see [Error messages with Show-it actions](devenv-actionable-errors.md#show-it-actions)

 ## Error message best practices - what to say?